rameenjafri16/hippocampus-diet-rnaseq/README.md

 To interpret transcriptional changes at the pathway level, functional annotation and enrichment analysis were performed using Gene Set Enrichment Analysis (GSEA).
 Ensembl gene identifiers were mapped to Entrez IDs and gene symbols using the org.Mm.eg.db database to enable biological interpretation and compatibility with downstream enrichment tools.

 For each dietary comparison (ChowCR, 5% protein, 10% protein, and 15% protein vs Chow), genes were ranked using the Wald test statistic derived from unshrunken DESeq2 results.
 Genes with missing statistics were excluded, version numbers were removed from Ensembl IDs for consistent mapping, and duplicate Entrez IDs were filtered.
 The resulting ranked gene list for each contrast was used as input for enrichment analysis.

+MA plots were generated for all four comparisons using DESeq2's plotMA() function to verify that size-factor normalisation was appropriate, with the expectation that the cloud of non-significant genes should be centred at zero fold change across the range of mean expression (Love et al., 2014).

 GSEA was conducted using clusterProfiler::gseGO() with Gene Ontology (GO) Biological Process terms.
 Gene sets between 15 and 500 genes were considered, and a nominal p-value cutoff of 0.05 was applied.
 Unlike over-representation analysis, which depends on predefined significance thresholds, GSEA evaluates the entire ranked gene list, allowing detection of coordinated shifts across biologically related pathways.